 Satisfies the W2 ACE. *not needed if have taken EDU 230

 EDU 352 (Professional Collaboration) Required for Special Education Dual Certification - good elective for all EDU

-All higher level courses are only for teacher candidates who have met the criteria below and have applied for and have been formally admitted to the Teacher Certification Program.
-This is known as Decision Point One of the Education Program.
+All higher level courses are only for teacher candidates who have met the criteria below and have applied for and have been formally admitted to the Educator Preparation Program - Decision Point One of the Program.
 Students can apply any time after completing EDU 221 but must be admitted by the end of the sophomore year.
 Later admission is by appeal and will likely cause issues with course sequencing.

 - ACT composite score greater than or equal to 24 (based on Math, Reading, Grammar, and Science)